Veil-of-Aether/worldbuilding/characters.md

 ## Merfolk
+### Coren
-Coren: Merfolk warrior who once swam far beyond the boundaries to scout enemy forces
+Merfolk warrior who once swam far beyond the boundaries to scout enemy forces

 ### Vasea
 An oracle who interprets the songs of the deep currents